 History Office and Library

-Our History - USCIS benefits from a legacy of more than 100 years of federal immigration and naturalization administration.
-The USCIS History Office website provides information about our agency’s history.
+USCIS benefits from a legacy of more than 100 years of federal immigration and naturalization administration.
+Explore our organizational timeline and read about key turning points in U.S. immigration history.

 Our library was founded to track the history and implementation of federal immigration and naturalization policies.
 From our website, you can search our library catalog, read about our collection, and e-mail our library staff.
 Note: please visit the Genealogy Program to learn how to access the records of individual immigrants.

 Consult our online guides to see how research with federal immigration records can provide a better understanding of the history of federal immigration and nationality policies, as well as the agencies and people who administered them.

 Read the stories of people and programs that make up federal immigration history, from Ellis Island to today.